 #1 - Develop Your Three Convincing Why’s

 Find the two or three ways you solve your prospect’s pain.
 Prove them over and over and you create alignment with your prospect’s entire team, each member able to remember and recite how you’re different and why they should buy.
-Those two or three reasons answer “Why you?”
+Those two or three reasons answer “Why should they do business with you?”
 We call them Convincing Advantages™.

 Well-crafted advantages that are unique to you, focused on your prospect’s pain and relentlessly proven, make it easy to communicate, easy to remember, and easy to apply - along every step of the sale.